seamaster300/MeshBank-documentation/Roadmap.md

 ### MeshBank DAO
 - MeshBank's allows stakeholders to vote on budget allocations.
 Budget requests by MeshBank's dev team will have our logo.
-- [ ] Any user can create a proposal for 1000 USD
+- [ ] Any user can create a proposal for 5 MESH
       - The community budget can be spent on said proposals.
 Voting occurs every month at a set block.
 - [ ] Approval system:
       - Net Votes: TotalVoteYes minus TotalVoteNo